|

 This article contains installation instructions for most versions of Acrobat and PDF-XChange.
 Scroll down the page to find the set appropriate for the platform you're working with.

-NOTE: Rest assured that you don't need advanced technical knowledge to install the stamps.
+Rest assured that you don't need advanced technical knowledge to install the stamps.
 In fact, you don't need any technical knowledge at all!
 You simply need to be able to follow the instructions as they are given.
-I've provided a video tutorial for PDF-XChange users.
-Some of you may find this more user-friendly than the written instructions.

 Please follow my instructions to the letter.
 I've provided installation support to a number of users in recent years.
 On every occasion, problems occurred for one of the following reasons: